Southampton, England

 Building the New Home

 Plans for a new stadium began in the 1990s as The Dell's 15,000 capacity became insufficient.
 HOK Sport (now Populous) designed St Mary's with a distinctive curved roof that would become the stadium's signature feature.
-Construction began in 1999 on former industrial land near the River Itchen.
+Construction began in 1999 on former gasworks land near the River Itchen.
 The £32 million project delivered a 32,000-seat venue that opened with a friendly against Espanyol in August 2001.

-Premier League Years
+Premier League Years and Cup Run

 Tickets & Tours